owentechnologist/RedisStreamWorkerGroupV2/README.md

 Example Run of all three Topic-related Services:

 After initial start of the Consumer, Governor and Publisher we see these keys:
+Note that the List 'is' the topic and holds all the related Streams for that topic

 ![StateOfSystemAtStart1](TopicExampleSystemState1.png)